Manual entry of memberships¶

 The fields of information that you want to collect in the batch entry input grid for Batches are determined by several CiviCRM reserved profiles.
 If you want to collect other kinds of information that are not currently included in these profiles, you will need to alter these profiles to reflect the fields you want to display.

-You can read more details about the Batch Entry of Contributions or Membership Payments feature in the Set-Up chapter of the Contributions section.
+You can read more details about the [Batch Entry of Contributions or Membership Payments](/contributions/manual-entry-of-contributions.md#batch-entry-of-contribution-membership-or-pledge-payments.

 The Importing Memberships feature is very useful if you have a large set of membership records that comes from a source outside of CiviCRM.
 This feature can also be used to update large numbers of existing memberships with new information.